Dreams and nightmares

 Some people experience extreme feelings of fear in their sleep.
 As opposed to nightmares, which happen during REM sleep, night terrors or ‘incubus attacks’ occur during stage four of sleep.
 Unlike nightmares, which we often remember as movie-like dreams, those who suffer from night terrors can rarely explain what they were dreaming of, other than that they experienced an extreme sense of fear.
 However, when they do remember, spiders, snakes, animals, people, or an evil presence in the room are often featured.

-Interpreting dreams can be great fun, and some websites offers online dictionaries.
-However, there is little scientific evidence that suggest dreams are anything but just that, dreams.
+Interpreting dreams can be great fun, and some websites offer online dictionaries.
+However, there is no solid scientific evidence that you should base your actions in your waking life on what happens in your dreams.

 Next Steps